GIScience/gis-training-resource-center/_sources/content/Module_2/en_qgis_basemap.md

 You can always add the standard OpenStreetMap as a basemap to your map canvas.

 ```{tip}

 The [wiki article on basemaps](content/wiki/en_qgis_basemaps_wiki.md), has a tutorial
 on adding more types of basemaps (e.g. from Google Maps) to the standard basemap
 options in QGIS.

 ```

-There are two ways to add OpenStreetMap as a basemap.
+There are two ways to add OpenStreetMap as a basemap:

 1. Find in the `Browser` panel `XYZ Tiles`.
 Open the dropdown by clicking on the arrow next to it and select OpenStreetMap
 2. In the `Layer` menu -> `Add Layer` -> `Add XYZ layer...` -> Select OpenStreetMap

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Add_basemap_OSM.mp4"></video>

 ## QuickMapServices